 Relevant Products: Exclaimer Cloud - Signatures for Office 365 | Exclaimer Cloud - Signatures for G Suite

-The signature design requires the use of a background image, in the template.
+Your signature design requires a background image, in the template.

-If the image is too big, you may want to consider using an image editor such as Adobe Photoshop, Gimp, Paint.net and so on to reduce the image down.
+- If the image is too big, you can use an image editor, such as Adobe Photoshop, Gimp, Paint.net and so on to reduce the image down.

-A recommended width for this is 600px wide.
+The recommended width for an image is 600px wide.

-Once you know what the image size is, you can proceed to build the signature template.
+Once you know the image size is, you can proceed to build the signature template.

-- To get started, drag the custom table onto the signature canvas.
+- Drag the custom table onto the signature canvas.

 - Choose a 1x1 table structure, this will allow you to upload a background image to start with.

-- In the Table properties window, upload the custom image.
+- In the Table properties window, upload the required custom image.

-- Once you click Yes, click Size and set the height and width of the image onto the table
+- Select Size and set the Height and Width of the image onto the table.

-- You will be able to see the image appear inside the table and in the design preview:
+You will now be able to see the image appear inside the table and in the design preview.

-As an example, here we have used a table of two columns with white text on the dark background of the image:
+In this example, a table of two columns with white text on the dark background of the image is displayed:

-It may look odd when structuring the signature, but it is normal for this to occur.
-You will be able to see in the preview how this looks.
-Example:
+This may look odd when structuring the signature, but it is normal for this to occur.
+You can see in the preview how this looks.

-- We have also aligned this table to be vertically centred and aligned left horizontally:
+- In this example, the table is aligned to be vertically centred and aligned left horizontally:

-- Also, we have used padding on the Green Line of the left-hand table cell to add space before the contact fields:
+- Padding is also used on the Green Line of the left-hand table cell to add space before the contact fields:

 This is the end result, a nice clean and simple design: